George Gamow

 In his middle and late career, Gamow directed much of his attention to teaching and wrote popular books on science, including One Two Three...
 Infinity and the Mr Tompkins series of books (1939–1967).
-Some of his books are still in print more than a half-century after their original publication.
+Some of his books remain in print more than a half-century after their original publication.
+The George Gamow Memorial Lectures at the University of Colorado at Boulder are given in his honor.

-Early life and career
+Early biography and career

-Gamow was born in Odessa, Russian Empire.
-His father taught Russian language and literature in high school, and his mother taught geography and history at a school for girls.
+Gamow was born in Odessa, Russian Empire (now Odesa, Ukraine).
+His father taught Russian language and literature in secondary schools, and his mother taught geography and history at a school for girls.
 In addition to Russian, Gamow learned to speak some French from his mother and German from a tutor.
 Gamow learned English in his college years and became fluent.
-Most of his early publications were in German or Russian, but he later used English for both technical papers and for the lay audience.
+Most of his early publications were in German or Russian, but he later used English both for technical papers and for the lay audience.